Stock events for DocuSign, Inc. (DOCU)

 DOCU’s Geographic footprint

 As of 2025, DocuSign serves approximately 1.7 million clients in 180 countries.
-It maintains instances of its eSignature service in multiple regions, including the U.S., Canada, Germany, France, Netherlands, Ireland, Australia, and Japan.
-Customer eDocuments are stored within DocuSign data centers in the region assigned to their account, with redundant copies for performance and availability.
-While eDocuments are stored regionally, some customer account identity and audit trail data are shared between the U.S. and E.U. instances to facilitate global access and support.
+The company maintains instances of its eSignature service in several regions, including the U.S., Canada, Germany, France, Netherlands, Ireland, Australia, and Japan, which determines where eDocuments are stored.
+Within the US and EU, DocuSign utilizes multiple secure data centers for its Signature service.

 DOCU Corporate Image Assessment